bdilday/GeomMLBStadiums/README.md

 ### Coordinates

 The stadium paths are in the system of the `hc_x` and `hc_y` coordinates of MLBAM.
 These are inverted (because they're based on a display device where `y=0` is at top, IIRC) which means by default the field gets displayed upside down.
-This package provides a helper function, `mlbam_xy_transformation`, that transforms these values to a system where y increases from bottom to top and home plate is increase `(0, 0)`.
+This package provides a helper function, `mlbam_xy_transformation`, that transforms these values to a system where y increases from bottom to top and home plate is located at `(0, 0)`.

 ``` r
 set.seed(101)